NaosFabrik/NaosFabrik.github.io/_posts/2021-05-05-concept-prototyping.md

 - Concept Prototyping
 ---

-I like to work on concept protopyping works based on my interests and problem solving.
+I like to work on concept prototyping works based on my interests and problem-solving.

 {% include figure.html image="/assets/hobby/concept_eyecatch.png"  width="1200" height="800"  %}

 <!-- more -->

 * "Intersection of Lights"
-Concept for the dream guest room with an introduction movie and models created on Autodesk Fusion 360
+The concept for the dream guest room with an introduction movie and models created on Autodesk Fusion 360

 {% include video.html id="5kmTHwyZZjg" title="Concept Video" %}